 - 1 1/2 teaspoons ground cinnamon

-- To make the muffins, combine the flour, sugar, salt and baking powder in a large bowl.
+- Combine the flour, sugar, salt and baking powder in a large bowl.

 - Gently fold in blueberries.
 Do not over mix!